 Fellowship of the Institute of Actuaries of Australia (FIAA) is recognised by local actuarial societies in Hong Kong, Singapore, Malaysia, New Zealand and Japan.
 The actuarial societies in Hong Kong, Singapore and Malaysia do not conduct their own examinations.
 For more information, please go to the Institute's website www.actuaries.asn.au.

 Those students who complete the following four courses will be eligible for a SAS Certificate in Business Analytics (awarded jointly by UNSW and SAS).

-SAS Certification credentials are globally recognized as the premier means to validate SAS knowledge.
-With a SAS Certification credential, students will set themselves apart from others and prove that they have the SAS knowledge to make a difference within an organization.
+SAS Certification credentials are globally recognised as the premier means to validate SAS knowledge.
+With a SAS Certification credential, students will set themselves apart from others and prove that they have the SAS knowledge to make a difference within an organisation.